East Ridge, Tennessee: Parks and recreation

 Camp Jordan is a local park and an arena.
 The arena provides space for special and sporting events.
 Camp Jordan has 13 ball fields, nine soccer fields, an amphitheater, RV spaces, a sand volleyball court, picnic pavilion, fishing pond, playground, and a walking track.
 East Ridge is home to the East Ridge Soccer Association, which provides soccer programs for youth and adults.
 The East Ridge Baseball/Softball Association supports ball games for boys and girls.

-Pioneer Frontover Playground is located by city hall on Tombras Avenue and includes a splash pad which opened in 2022.
+Pioneer Frontier Playground is located by city hall on Tombras Avenue and includes a splash pad which opened in 2022.

 Government

-East Ridge is a Home-Rule city with a City Manager-Council form of government with an elected Mayor.
+East Ridge is a home rule city, meaning the City Charter can be modified by referendum without requiring action from the state legislature.
+East Ridge has City Manager-Council form of government.
+The elected Mayor serves as chair of the City Council, which is the legislative body, and the day-to-day executive power is vested in the City Manager.

+Brian Williams is the current mayor, with term ending in December 2026.
+Scott Miller is the current City Manager.

 Politics

 Education

 East Ridge has four public schools, which are part of the Hamilton County Schools system: East Ridge Elementary, Spring Creek Elementary, East Ridge Middle School, and East Ridge High School, as well as two private schools: Belvoir Christian Academy and Our Lady of Perpetual Help Catholic School.